Expanding my comfort zone

 So maybe someone has something that is daunting or terrifying that they must do in this vastly shifting world.
 From me, I offer nothing but support.
 I continue to stand by an old saying: Be kind, for everyone you meet is fighting a hard battle.

-• Autistic mutual aid – a factor of cultural evolution
+• Autistic human animals – a factor in cultural metamorphosis

 Follow me